 |Saloon: L-R Mike, Amanda, Adam, Alison, Matt|

 I have never been one to dwell on the past.
-A fascination with the future, whether it be the robotnik future of ‘Happy Robots’ or the brink of Armageddon sung about in ‘Impact’, that interest has always been in the music I have been involved in.
+A fascination with the future, whether it be the robotnik future of ‘Happy Robots’ or the brink of Armageddon sung about in ‘Impact’, an interest in the future has always been in the music I've been involved in.
 But despite this I have never been that interested in the internet and ‘social’ networking, even though Saloon were web 'early adopters'.
-Whether it is the disconnect ion with the real world I dislike, or just the being stuck in front of a keyboard for hours on end, there is something about it I find a bit dull.
+Whether it is the disconnection with the real world I dislike, or just the being stuck in front of a keyboard for hours on end, there is something about it I find a bit dull.

 For me, I lost my passion in being a band when a night in doing ‘band-work’ became plugging a gig by trolling on MySpace.
 It has none of the romanticism reading a review in a new fanzine, the frantic nights-in copying C90’s to send to record labels that will never listen to them and running around town centres in the dark sticking up badly printed posters with wallpaper paste.